vishal32047/Crop-and-Weed-Detection/README.md

 In the second week, significant progress was made in acquiring a diverse dataset of agricultural images.
 Data preprocessing techniques, such as image resizing, data augmentation, and normalization, were applied to enhance the data quality for model development and training.
 ### Week 3: Model Development and Initial Training
 Week 3 focused on model development, where the team explored various state-of-the-art convolutional neural network (CNN) architectures suitable for crop and weed detection.
 A specific architecture was selected, and initial training of the model commenced.
+### Week 4: Model Refinement and Error Analysis
+During Week 4, I analyzed the model's performance on the validation set and made necessary adjustments to improve its accuracy and generalization.
+A detailed error analysis was conducted to identify common misclassifications and potential remedies.